Latviets/React-project-Rick-Morty-cards/README.md

 - Run json-server: To start the json-server for mock data, use: npm run json-server

-- Run Tests: To ensure everything is working correctly, execute the tests by running: npm test
+- Run Tests: To ensure everything is working correctly, execute the tests by running: npm test:h

 ## CI/CD:
 - A GitHub Actions workflow is set up to automate the build and testing process.